zefhemel/adia/README.md

     cd helloworld
     adia run

-A server will now be started at port 8080, go to http://localhost:8080 to see your application running.
+A server will now be started at port 8080, go to [http://localhost:8080](http://localhost:8080) to see your application running.
+See `examples/wiki` for a very simple wiki application.
+You can run this application similarly:

+    cd ~/mygit/adia/examples/wiki
+    adia run